 When and how did you start in the media production industry?

 I got my start in the industry around 1997 when I was hired on a marketing contract with Buffalo Gal Pictures.
 As part of my job, I was fortunate to attend Hot Docs Film Festival in Toronto where I was exposed to some amazing documentaries.
 I was so impressed that I wanted to direct/produce one myself.
-Soon after, I had an idea, a fundraising plan and a DOP (Cliff Hokanson) who I met while working as a copywriter for some local ad agencies.
+Soon after, I had an idea, a fundraising plan and a great DOP (Cliff Hokanson) who I met while working as a copywriter for some local ad agencies.
 I quickly raised $20,000 and got to work.
 Once completed, I sent the rough cut to Joe McDonald of the NFB.
-He loved it and encouraged me to send it to the Commissioning Editor of Rough Cuts at CBC Newsworld who acquired it, in addition to a national network in Poland and CBC 24-Hours (a shorter version) during Sweeps thanks to the support of then Senior Producer Cecil Rosner who really got behind the doc and encouraged me to do more.
+He loved it and encouraged me to send it to the Commissioning Editor of Rough Cuts at CBC Newsworld, who acquired it, WTN and in addition to a national network in Poland and CBC 24-Hours (a shorter version) during Sweeps thanks to the support of then Senior Producer Cecil Rosner who really got behind the doc and encouraged me to do more.
 The doc also went on to win several international awards – so I caught the filmmaking bug.

 What part of the film industry do you work in now and why?

 I continue to produce and direct documentaries (along with award-winning producer/executive producer Kyle Bornais as well as others, corporate videos/commercials and shorts.
 I have also worked on some of the bigger movies in the casting, locations, AD depts.
 I enjoy producing, writing/directing, and guiding a film from a mere idea to a completed show, which is then hopefully widely distributed.

 If you could give yourself advice today to yourself in the past, what would it be?

 I would tell myself you have chosen an exciting industry where dreams can come true.
 You never know what’s around the corner but that can be a good thing.
 It will be discouraging as well as you will get your share of “nos” and pitches that don’t immediately go where you want them to.
-However, there’s always another chance to try again with a new idea, fresh concept and team.
+However, there’s always another chance to try again with a new idea, fresh concept.
 The sky is really the limit.
 Seize whatever opportunities present themselves no matter how small to get experience and meet people.
 A PA who worked on my first short is now a seasoned, award-winning producer in his own right.
 There’s a good chance that those who give their time and contribute on your films could be the ones to hire you on a project down the road.
 Treat everyone equally and with respect so that the experience is beneficial to all involved.
 Everyone is learning and perfecting their craft and wants the end result to be something they can champion and be proud of.
 It’s very important to build/find a team you like to work with.
 Find people with complementary skills, energy and enthusiasm that keep the filmmaking process enjoyable.